 But the reality appears messier than the marketing.
 While Steam Deck has carved out a successful niche with its Linux-based approach, Microsoft's Windows-powered alternative seems to be struggling with the fundamental challenge of cramming a desktop OS into a handheld form factor.
 The result is devices that technically run Xbox Game Pass but don't deliver the seamless experience Xbox fans expect.

 This stumble raises broader questions about Microsoft's platform strategy.
 The company has been gradually de-emphasizing Xbox hardware sales in favor of subscription growth and cloud gaming expansion.
-Xbox Game Pass now boasts over 34 million subscribers, and has been bringing exclusives to competing platforms like PlayStation and Nintendo Switch.
+Xbox Game Pass now boasts over 34 million subscribers, and Microsoft has been bringing exclusives to competing platforms like PlayStation and Nintendo Switch.